Luxembourg has concluded more than 70 double tax treaties

 can be detailed by one of our company formation representatives in Luxembourg

-Luxembourg and the United States of America have agreed upon and signed a double taxation treaty for taxes on income and property
+Luxembourg and UK have agreed upon and signed a double taxation treaty for taxes on income and property

 .
 This convention entered into force in January 1964 and it is useful for the prevention of double taxation of individuals

 doing business and earning income in the two countries, as well as for the protection against fiscal evasion.

 The convention sets forth the manner of taxation, taxes covered, it refers to multiple types of income and it also describes the rules for exchange of information and mutual collection.
 Our Luxembourg company registration agents can help you understand the implications of this convention, if you are a UK foreign investor in Luxembourg.